jaredlwong/custom-html-jaredlwong-github-io/about.md

 title: about
 layout: post
 ---
-Just a chill guy trying to figure out how shit works.
+Chill guy trying to figure out how shit works.

 Born in HI, raised in CA, going to school in MA.